puneetchopra2022/Docker/README.md

 - #docker run --name < containername >  < imagename >    - command to run container with specific name.
 - #docker inspect < container ID/Name >    -   get details about active container.
 - #docker run -d < imagename >    - run container in detached mode.
-- Expose in docker: Tinforms Docker that the container will listen on the specified port,Works only for communication between containers in the same   network.
+- Expose in docker: informs Docker that the container will listen on the specified port,Works only for communication between containers in the same    network.
 - Publish in docker: This means container port is accessible through the docker host, when we  publish it.
-- #docker run --expose 8765 nginx
+- #docker run --expose < port > nginx
 - #docker run -d -p 8080:80 < imagename >   - run an container with publish port.
 - #docker exec -it < container name > bash    - exec into container.
 - #docker run -d < imagename > command - command to override the container default command.